AviatrixSystems/Docs/HowTos/sfc_faq.rst

  #.
 At the Aviatrix Controller console, create an AWS account with access key and secret key (NOT with IAM roles.)
  #.
 Launch an Aviatrix gateway in this account in a VPC.
  #.
 Go to AWS console VPC page to create a VPC endpoint for S3 with the VPC where the gateway was launched.
  #.
 At the Aviatrix Controller Console, go to Useful Tools -> Secure File Copy.
 Select the gateway name and enter the name of the S3 bucket where you need to transfer file to.
-Leave all other options alone and click OK.
+Leave all other options on default value and click OK.
  #.
 Open the security group inbound rules of the gateway instance from AWS Console to allow TCP port 22 from the on-prem network address range.
  #.
 Upload a file by using the scp commands with the following syntax. (contact support@aviatrix.com for the private key.)